cedadev/jasmin-workshop/exercises/ex03/README.md

 There are a couple of methods by which this can be done, however:

 * Ask your Group Workspace manager to consider requesting that the GWS is set up with a `public` area which is [shared via HTTP](https://help.jasmin.ac.uk/article/202-share-gws-data-via-http).
-This means that the data below that `public` directory is openly available to anyone on the internet with a HTTP client such as a browser or tool like `wget` or `curl`.
+This means that the data below that `public` directory is openly available to anyone on the internet with a HTTP client such as a browser or a tool like `wget` or `curl`.
 That can be a good way of disseminating results and small amounts of data to external collaborators who are not users of JASMIN.
 But this should be used with care, and must not be used for hosting a project web site: that's not what that service is for.

 * A similar service OPeNDAP4GWS can be used to provide an OPeNDAP interface on top of data inside a GWS.
 Ask your GWS manager to contact the helpdesk for further details.